philterd/philter/docs/docs/login_security.md

 ## Forced password change on first login

-Philter seeds a default administrator account (`admin` / `admin`) the first time it starts.
-Because that password is well known, the account is flagged so that the password must be changed before the dashboard can be used.
+Philter creates the `admin` account on first startup using the private password supplied through `PHILTER_BOOTSTRAP_ADMIN_PASSWORD`.
+It must contain at least 16 characters and at most 72 UTF-8 bytes.
+First startup fails if it is absent or invalid; there is no public default password. `compose.sh` generates a random credential in its owner-readable `.env` file.
+The account still requires a password change on first login.

-When you sign in with the default password, Philter redirects you to a "Set a New Password" screen.
+When you sign in with the bootstrap password, Philter redirects you to a "Set a New Password" screen.
 You cannot reach any other dashboard page until you set a new password that meets the [password requirements](#password-requirements) above.

-Once changed, the requirement is cleared and you continue to the dashboard normally.
+Once changed, sign in again with your new password to continue to the dashboard.

-> The default credentials still allow the first sign-in, so cloud marketplace images continue to boot without extra configuration.
-The forced change ensures the well-known default password cannot remain in use.
+The bootstrap password is only used when the account does not exist.
+Restarting does not reset an existing administrator or reactivate a deactivated one.
+Remove the bootstrap value from the deployment environment after setup.

 ## Failed-login lockout